 Vatstack works seamlessly with your Stripe account.
-Note that integrations require a subscription plan Small Business or above.
+Note that integrations require a subscription plan Launch or above.

 Once your accounts are connected, a paid invoice on Stripe will automatically create a supply object on Vatstack and an evidence object attached to it to prove the place of supply.
 Each invoice line item will create its own set of objects to accommodate for potentially varying VAT rates.